pl247/ai-toolkit/README.md

 5. AI Monitor for monitoring CPU, memory, GPU and VRAM utilization on your system
 6. WebUI simple user interface for testing and fine-tuning large language models
 7. OpenAI compatible API
 8. Various LLMs such as Vicuna and Meta Open Pre-Trained Transformer models.
-Utility to download additional models from Hugging Face is included
+Utility to download additional models from Hugging Face is included.
+Many Llama 2 based models have been tested and work.
 9. Software to perform inferencing on locally hosted private documents using LangChain, Chroma on the most popular HuggingFace embedding models and LLMs
 <img
   src="llm_stack.jpg"